mcneel/rhino.inside/README.md

 * Access Rhino's APIs through the host application.
 * Grasshopper definitions can be opened and previewed in Rhino within the same process as the parent.
 * Object can be natively created by Rhino or Grasshopper within the parent product.

-This repository contains all the sample developer code for loading Rhino inside other 64-bit Windows applications.

-The version of Rhino that these samples are compatible with is the Rhino WIP version that you can found [here](https://www.rhino3d.com/download/rhino/wip) .

 ## Samples by host application.
 🚧 Samples are moving to https://github.com/mcneel/rhino-developer-samples/tree/7/rhino.inside 🚧